 Putin’s long, almost two-hour speech addressed to the Federal Assembly (both Russian Parliament chambers, the State Duma and Federal Council) meeting on March 1, 2018 shows how little he understands the situation with Russian science.
 Putin declared that now Russia “is ready for a real technological breakthrough […] The next few years will be the main ones for technological change, no matter who wins the [Presidential] election.”
 Also, Putin said that by now the country is in a state of stable development.
 “At the same time, stability should not be turned into relaxation,” he added.

-In the meantime, as the site Republic and users of social networks demonstrated, in the video about the missile “Sarmat,” (SS-X-30 “Satan-2”) shown during Putin’s speech, an old footage of the missile “Voevoda” (SS-18 “Satan”) from the TV documentary “RS-20 ‘Satan’ (nuclear shield of Russia)“, dated 2007, was used.
-Showing fake news became a habit of the Russian Defense Ministry.
+However, as the site Republic and users of social networks demonstrated, in the video about the missile “Sarmat,” (SS-X-30 “Satan-2”) shown during Putin’s speech, old footage of the missile “Voevoda” (SS-18 “Satan”) from the TV documentary “RS-20 ‘Satan’ (nuclear shield of Russia)“, from 2007, was used.
+Showing fake news has become a habit of the Russian Defense Ministry.
 In November 2017, the ministry removed a tweet from its official account, in which images allegedly taken by drones supposedly demonstrated the US cooperation with the Islamic State terrorists.
 In fact, these were frames from a computer game, posted on the Internet.
-The other three pictures in that tweet were taken from a video of the Iraqi Air Force action under Fallujah in 2016.
+The other three pictures in that tweet were taken from a video of the Iraqi Air Force action in Fallujah in 2016.
 Later Viktor Bondarev, head of the Federal Council’s Committee on Defense and Security corrected Putin, saying that according to the state plan, Russian troops will be provided with the state-to-the-art missiles “Sarmat” from 2018 to 2028.
 In other words, the missiles are not ready for production yet.

 A poll on the webside “News.ru” (approximately 2.500 respondents answered) showed that many Russians were not impressed by Putin’s boasts about supposed Russian military superiority: